tqian/gst_tmle/README.md

 ### 2. Run "main_make_table.R"

-This file collects output from the above parallelized main_simtrial.R, and computes quantities for the following tables in the paper: Table 3, Table 4, Table D.2, Table E.1, Table E.2.
+This file collects output from the above parallelized main_simtrial.R, and computes quantities for the following tables in the paper: Table 3, Table 4, Table D.2, Table G.2, Table G.3.

 ### 3. Run "make plot - GST_TMLE paper.R"

-This file makes the figures in the paper: Figure 1, Figure 2, Figure G.1, Figure G.2.
+This file makes the figures in the paper: Figure 1, Figure 2, Figure F.1, Figure F .2.

+## To reproduce "ARE from theory" in Table 3, Table G.1, Table G.2:

+Run main_calculate_RE_from_dgm.R.

 ## Structure of the code